EmbarkHI/EmbarkHI/README.md

 ```
 cd EmbarkHI
 ```
-4. Run the app by typing:
+Run the app by typing:
 ```
 python run.py
 ```
-5. Open up your favorite browser to:
+Open up your favorite browser to:
 ```
 localhost:5000
 ```

-6. Voila!
-You're good to go.
+Voila, you're all set!

 ## To do: